GenomicsAotearoa/hts_workshop_mpi/level2/42_workflow_starting.md

 +}
 ```

 There is one new line in this statement that we haven't seen before - the `publishDir` line.
 As we know that this is the final stage of the workflow, we are telling `Nextflow` to make a copy of the output file in the executing directory.
-Hiding away the intermediate files in subdirectories is great as in this context we don't really need to see the contents of the mapping and filtering commands.
-However since we are interested in the final mapping statistics it is not ideal that this file is also hidden away in a cryptic `work/` directory.
+Hiding away the intermediate files in subdirectories is great as we usually do not need to see their contents.
+At some point we need to retrireve *something* from the workflow, or there is no point having run it.

+You can add this tag to multiple processes, for example if you also wanted to copy out the `mapping.bam` file so that you had a mapping file and its summarise statistics produced in a single workflow.

 > ### Exercise
 >